animal-tree/BrokenWisdoms-TheReturnofNort/2-Opposing-views.md

 Still daylight, the meaning of ["Life is suffering,"](https://www.psychologytoday.com/us/blog/the-second-noble-truth/201609/existence-is-suffering) as it's colloquially said that the had Buddha said, decryptified to me: "Life itself, the source and the living, is currently suffering, in the world."
 I imagined grass dying as a symbolism for this interim worldly state of things.
 "Life is suffering," however, is not a permanent state or law of nature.
 It is the ongoing situation of life in the world.

-- staying in the woods in the freezing snow all day and night;
 - "Grace" telling me I had to stay there for a week;

 It was daytime when that peace began turning to horror.